-Prepare and plan in advance to make sure you’re ready for the coming cold weather.
-Prepping your furnace for the winter will make sure it’s fully functional, running efficiently, and is safe.
-Read on for tips and insights on how to get your home ready for the winter!
+Prepare and plan in advance to ensure you’re ready for the coming cold weather.
+Prepping your furnace for the winter will make sure it’s fully functional, running efficiently, and safely.

 Test Your Thermostat